connorswitala/Chemistry-Solver/README.md

 ```

 This function will display every thermodynamic quantity you may need in `mix gas`.
 The quantities that are printed in this function are denoted in the structure definition in 'thermoObjs.h'

+## Sample Code

+Code is already setup to test the functionality of this repository.
+To check it out, [open minimize.cpp](./source/minimize.cpp).